 Ask your client whether he wants SEO improvement with his website or not.
 Handling SEO improvement on an existent website is even more difficult and more expensive, so discuss these aspects clearly.

 Do you want further assistance with the website?

 If the client also requires further maintenance of the website, it involves an additional cost that has to be discussed depending on what the customers want.
 For instance, if your team has to handle updates, adding new features, and making ongoing changes, a monthly fee might be set.
 It is best to offer the client multiple pricing options to choose from, to suit all budgets.

 Do you want us to handle content marketing strategies?

 Applying a content marketing strategy is another separate service that is charged extra as long as the customer opts for it.

-Content promotion includes SEO practices, social media handling, ad campaigns, email campaigns, writing promotional articles and so on.
-If your company provides such services, present your offer to the client after the website design questionnaire.
+Content promotion includes SEO practices, social media handling, ad campaigns, email campaigns, writing promotional articles, and so on.
+If your company provides such services, present your offer to the client after the web design questionnaire.

 Are there any branding guidelines to respect?

 The client may have certain branding guidelines that you need to respect when building the website.
 If that is the case, ask your customer to list all these guidelines and discuss further on this topic.
 Not respecting these guidelines can result in making changes.